Bergamo Alta Italy: The Unique Old Town You Can’t Miss!

 Hang Out in Piazza Vecchia

-This large square opens up beautifully into the center of Bergamo Old Town.
+This large square opens up beautifully into the center of Bergamo old town.
 Here you’ll see people walking, sitting, and drinking while taking in the view of the Campanone clocktower above.
 The 12th-century Campanone tower is also one of the many places with panoramic, breathtaking views of Bergamo Italy.

 You can take the lift to the top or climb the 230 steps if you so choose!
 There are often musical stages set up in Piazza Vecchia, and plenty of local acts singing and filling the square with people into the night.